gideonbot/discord-webhooks/README.md

 # discord-webhooks
-A npm module for creating discord webhooks
+A npm module for sending discord webhooks

 ## Installation